 With more than 1 billion users, Facebook is the 2nd most visited site in the world.
 By creating a business page for your photography, you’re able to self-promote with updates linking to recent work, publications, awards and successes.
 Some photographers make the mistake of using their personal Facebook profiles for their business.
 A separate, public page operated by your account for your business will allow anyone to “like” and begin to follow your posts, without them having to friend request you first.
 Potential client pages — such as those representing magazines, agencies and photo companies — will be able to view your information in full.

 140 characters is all you have to be interesting.
-Despite the posting limit, Twitter is probably the best way to build relationships.
-It’s much more interactive in the way that you can retweet what others are saying and reply to tweets.
+Despite the posting limit, Twitter is a great way to build relationships.
+It’s very interactive in the way that you can retweet what others are saying and reply to tweets.
 You will gain more followers simply by making your posts intriguing enough that followers will want to retweet it.
 With that said, Twitter can be a mixture of promotion of your work and personal chatter.
 Once again, ask questions and seek opinions–make others want to communicate with you.
 Getting noticed by potential clients on Twitter can lead them to your website which can ideally lead you to a job.
-The limited space available allows for digestible communications.
-And, again, the tweets can be reposted or favorited with the click of a mouse.
+The limited space available allows for digestible communication.

 Known as the more “grown-up” version of Faceboook, LinkedIn’s main purpose is to connect professionals and create business.
 Unlike Facebook and Twitter, this isn’t a platform suited for personal content.
 This is an appropriate place to talk yourself up and not feel vain while doing so.
 Millions of companies around the world have LinkedIn profiles and use it to hire employees and clients.
 The “Jobs” section allows you to sift through opportunities that are usually exclusive to LinkedIn users.